ansys/pyfluent/README.rst

 for using PyFluent.

 On the `PyFluent Issues <https://github.com/ansys/pyfluent/issues>`_ page, you can create issues to report bugs and request new features.
-On the `PyMFluent Discussions
+On the `PyFluent Discussions
 <https://github.com/ansys/pyfluent/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_
 page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.